sorbet/sorbet/vscode_extension/README.md

 By default, this extension attempts to use a Sorbet language server that it launches using `bundle exec srb typecheck --lsp`.

-In a Ruby environnent that includes the `sorbet` gem, where `srb init` has been run as per [Sorbet's "Getting Started" documentation](https://sorbet.org/docs/adopting), this is often sufficient to get started with the Sorbet language server in *typed files* (i.e., those marked as `#typed: true` or stricter).
+In a Ruby environment that includes the `sorbet` gem, where `srb init` has been run as per [Sorbet's "Getting Started" documentation](https://sorbet.org/docs/adopting), this is often sufficient to get started with the Sorbet language server in *typed files* (i.e., those marked as `#typed: true` or stricter).